-And for every reader it is like the pages of a book, a story with a familiar beginning and a hopeful end.
+And for every reader, it is like the pages of a book, a story with a familiar beginning and a hopeful end.
 After the story has been told, after all the pages have been leafed through, the book is meant to be placed back in the shelf.

-As the writer takes a sip on his ginger beer drink, and lights up a cigarette, he takes one last deep breath before he hears the typewriter bell.
+As the writer takes a sip on his ginger-beer drink and lights up a cigarette, he takes one last deep breath before he hears the typewriter bell.

 No songs will be written after him, no poems recited for him, just a paper to finish, a story to tell.

-“And if ever the sun doesn’t shine anymore, I will wait until night fall and go bathe in your moonlight instead.
+“And if ever the sun doesn’t shine anymore, I will wait until nightfall and go bathe in your moonlight instead.

 Should the moon refuse to give its light, I’d bribe the stars to be more forgiving, so they can relearn to lend some of theirs onto me.”

 I attempted not to say anything, more not to widen the gaps between my lips.
 Words were restricted for I knew they would fall short.
-I tried to lie to myself, and pretended for a while.
+I tried to lie to myself and pretended for a while.
 But the sun was too discerning to cast away the shadows of my predicament.
 The path was cleared out for me, now unhidden from my sight.

-I feel compromised, the heart beating faster than it should be, and my eyelids couldn’t hold still when they shielded my pupils from the stares of her sunrays.
+I felt compromised, the heart beating faster than it should be, and my eyelids couldn’t hold still when they shielded my pupils from the stares of her sunrays.
 The unfolding circumstances forced to be witnessed.
 It deserved nothing less.